They vary, depending on your field of study, but generally they are:

 To review a list of transfer equivalents click here.
 Please be aware that the table of transfer equivalents is large and may take several minutes to load.
 (A broadband connection is recommended.)
 If you still have questions about which courses will transfer from another institution you should contact the Office of Admissions, (225) 768-1700, and make an appointment to meet an Admissions Analyst to review your transcript.

 Yes, we are a fully accredited institution.
-For more information, see our Accreditation page or go to the College Catalog (page 1) for a detailed explanation.
+For more information, see our Accreditation page or go to the University Catalog (page 1) for a detailed explanation.
 Please contact the institution you are transferring to in order to verify transferable credits.

 Check out our Federal Work Study page for guidelines and employment opportunities for on- and off-campus community service jobs.